 Select your app access setting

-- In the left sidebar of your Settings page, under the Admin settings section, select Security and privacy
+- In the left sidebar under the Admin settings section, select Security and privacy.

-- Select Allow or restrict apps.
+- In the Security section, select Allow or restrict apps.
 You'll be redirected to a new page.

 - If: